 We got onto talking about networking and do driving schools in Andover have an association and meet up from time to time.
-He said that only a couple of driving schools in Andover meet up, the ones he mentioned such as Green Light Driving Academy and Jude’s Driving School often meet up about once a quarter and have dinner together, which I thought was nice as I know that being a driving instructor can be a lonely job.
+He said that only a couple of driving schools in Andover meet up and about once a quarter and have dinner together, which I thought was nice as I know that being a driving instructor can be a lonely job.

 My interview with Shaun was going well and I knew I had enough material for my Blog.

 I asked Shaun where his passion lies and he said in teaching, he said he sort of came about being a driving instructor by chance really.
 Shaun told me that he had a teaching background and also loved driving.
 He said that he felt a very strong pull to put these two skills together, so it made sense for him to amalgamate his two passions and become a driving instructor.
 I guess this does make sense.

 As well as building up his driving school, which ticks over nicely, Shaun told me that he has also built up a local driver training company called Andover Driving Instructor Training Centre.
 He uses this to train up wanna be driving instructors.
 He says that this is probably where the business is heading.
 He explained to me that the town is growing in population and more and more houses are being built bringing in new people.
 His strategy is to capitalise on the growing population and offer opportunities for people to change to a new career.
 This was good thinking by Shaun.

 Anyway, after a couple of hours I realised that it was time for me to go and meet up with my friends.
 I thanked Shaun for his time and greeted him farewell and said good luck with everything.